robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 have a sanding job to even out the pieces for solid support.

 I figured that it wouldn't be too bad to screw and glue the wood together so end wood fixation.
-All wood was good.
 Time to cut, I mean, measure.

 ### Second Sketch